erwinwolters76/pps-mw-training/README.rst

     PageBreak

-You can run a training pipeline as described below, :
+You can run a training pipeline as described below:

 .. code-block:: console